The VM Population Trending Report displays information about:

 - a future trend extrapolated from a specific period in the past

-The values in this report change based on how memory and CPU are configured in the Cost Model wizard.
+The values in this report change based on how memory and CPU are configured in the Resources page of the Cost Model wizard.
 For example, if you configure costs for allocated CPU, the number of CPUs are displayed in the report.
 If you configure the costs for reserved CPU, the amount in GHz is displayed.

-The historical data used by this report can only be retrieved for vCenter managed systems.
-Once you have connected SCVMM and public cloud managed systems, the historical data must build up over time.
+Note: The historical data used by this report can only be retrieved for vCenter cloud accounts.
+Once you have connected SCVMM and public cloud accounts, the historical data must build up over time.

 Decide how you want to use the VM Population Trending Report as indicated in the following table: